crarlus/paprbag/README.md

 # predict
 Prediction_forest_nuc_realdata <- Predict.ReadSet (ForestObject = forest_large <- , ReadObject = ReadData_real, Feature.Configuration = NULL, verbose = T, num.threads = 20)
 ```
 * note: the prediction function can be called with a number of threads via the num.threads option, however it still predicts read per read in a linear fashion.
 If a number of cores is available, the prediction process can be sped up by diving the reads in read chunks and joining the prediction results.
-Aka _Embarrassingly parallel problem_.

 ### Quick evaluation